Implementation aspects of a sustainable future data protection framework

 Nowadays electronic communication networks and digital services are an essential part of an increasing number of everyday commodities.
 In the era of automated profiling and electronic surveillance, citizens face a serious threat against their right to privacy and informational self-determination, especially when using the internet and mobile services.
 The lack of transparency regarding the functionality and interconnection of such services increases the risk of uncontrollable processing of personal data.
-However, the distributed implementation of networks and services offers also the opportunity for new Privacy Enhancing Technologies (PETs) that could support users’ needs while safeguarding their personal data.
-Although these technologies are widely discussed in the research community, their mere existence is often unknown to the general public.
-Hence PETs need the support of policy to find their way into IT products.
-The terms privacy/security by design and by default have found their way into legal and policy texts; however, there is still a lack of knowledge regarding their implementation into services.
+In this regard, the upcoming Data Protection Regulation will be a useful instrument to protect the privacy of individuals.
+However, for its successful implementation, this new framework needs to be enforced by proper technologies and encompassed with sustainable business models along with mechanisms to promote privacy awareness and help users to understand the value of their data.

 - Learn from the professionals in the field